franzvrolijk/react-router-theme/readme.md

 Easy theme setup for React Router v7.

-- Designed with CSS libraries that support the `<html data-theme="...">` attribute in mind, but use as you wish
+Designed with CSS libraries that support the `<html data-theme="...">` attribute in mind, but use as you wish.

-- Stores theme in cookies for SSR
-- Stores theme in local storage for sync with other tabs and windows.
+This package stores the user's preferred theme in both cookies and local storage, to ensure the correct theme is rendered on the server (in SSR), and that all tabs/windows are immediately affected when changing themes.

 # Installation